 The projector has a feature called auto ceiling mount correction which flips the image upside down when mounted on the ceiling.
 The aspect ratio of 16:9 makes it more comfortable to watch.
 It is a little short on lumens which is 2200 so you have to use it in a dark room.

 The throw ratio is from 65” to 78.74”.
 It has a digital zoom of 2x and an optical zoom of 1.6x with and maximum vertical and horizontal sync of 120Hz and 135Hz.
-There is also dual stereo speakers built in the device which has an output power of 2 watts.
+There are also dual stereo speakers built in the device which has an output power of 2 watts.

 This projector has a UHP lamp which will give support for 4000 hours.
 But this can be extended to 10,000 hours in economy mode and 15,000 hours in extreme economy mode.
 The 11.68-pound projector has a dimension of 15.7 x 11.7 x 5 inches.